alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 "Breeze is a generic, clean and powerful Scala numerical processing library...
 Breeze is a part of ScalaNLP project, a scientific computing platform for Scala."

 That sounds interesting, like a fresh wind.
 But...
-There's [a surprise lurked inside.][github-breeze-hashcode] It takes a hash of the object.
-"WAT??
-Where's beloved Murmur?" you ask.
-It's used only for "finalizing" the object's hash. for what, distribution? seriously?
-If you don't know that little nuance you are done with large datasets.
+There's [a surprise lurked inside.][github-breeze-hashcode] It takes a hash of the object. _"WAT??
+Where's beloved MurmurHash3?"_ you ask.
+It's used only for "finalizing" the object's hash.
+Yeah, it works with any type but if you don't know that little nuance you are done with large datasets.

-And again allocations - 544 bytes this time.
+And again, allocations - 544 bytes this time.
+Reviewing the code, you can encounter Scala specific issues like the following one:
-Scala specific TODO

 ```scala
 for {